jinxo13/FetchTV-Helpers/README.md

-        --folder="<text>[,<text>]"    --> Only return recordings where the folder contains the specified text --exclude="<text>[,<text>]"   --> Don't download folders containing the specified text --title="<text>[,<text>]"     --> Only return recordings where the item contains the specified text
+        --folder="<text>[,<text>]"    --> Only return recordings where the folder contains the specified text --exclude="<text>[,<text>]"   --> Don't download folders containing the specified text --title="<text>[,<text>]"     --> Only return recordings where the item contains the specified text --json                        --> Output show/recording results in JSON, ignored if save option is specified